-There are five main Camino pilgrimage routes in Spain: the Camino Frances, the Via de la Plata, the Northern Routes, the English Road, and the Camino Portugues, (finishes in Santiago de Compostela but starts in Portugal).
+There are five main Camino de Santiago pilgrimage routes in Spain: the Camino Frances, the Via de la Plata, the Northern Routes, the English Road, and the Camino Portugues, (finishes in Santiago de Compostela but starts in Portugal).
 There are many more than this in Spain, but these are currently the most travelled.

 The Camino Frances is the most popular of all the Camino Routes.
 It traditional starts in St Jean Pied de Port and runs for 780km west to Santiago de Compostela.
 It has the best supported infrastructure for pilgrims; I highly recommend this route for all first time pilgrims.
 Read more on the Camino Frances.

 The Via de la Plata runs south to north starting in Seville, although it is possible to start the route in Granada.
 The Silver Route is about 1000km and normally takes 6/7 weeks walking.
 This route is becoming more popular as the infrastructure improves and as the Camino Frances becomes increasingly busy.